 American History Essay Contest

 This contest was established to encourage young people to think creatively about our nation’s great history and learn about history in a new light.
 This contest is open to students in public, private, and parochial schools, and registered home-study programs.
-Students in grades five through eight are encouraged to participate.
+Students in grades 5–8 are encouraged to participate.
 Each year, a selected topic for use during the academic year is announced, and contest instructions are sent to schools by participating DAR chapters.
 Essays are judged for historical accuracy, adherence to the topic, organization of materials, interest, originality, spelling, grammar, punctuation, and neatness.

 Outstanding American History Teacher Award

-The state and national DAR recognizes a notable, full-time teacher of American History (and related fields, such as social studies, government, and citizenship education) in public, private and parochial schools, grades 5–12.
+The state and national DAR recognizes a notable, full-time teacher of American history (and related fields, such as social studies, government, and citizenship education) in public, private and parochial schools, grades 5–12.
 The candidate must have an incisive knowledge of American history who readily shares with students, foster a spirit of patriotism and loyal support of our country and constitutional government, demonstrate the ability to relate history to modern life and events, have high academic standards, requiring excellence at all times from students, and be committed to their students and enjoy good rapport with them.
 For more information about this award, contact our chapter regent using our Contact Us form.